kubeshark/docs/src/pages/en/service_map.md

 layout: ../../layouts/MainLayout.astro
 ---

-**Kubeshark** offers an instant, identity-aware **Service Map** that updates in real time, and can be used to focus your analysis on specific parts of the cluster.
+**Kubeshark** offers an instant, identity-aware **Service Map** that updates in real-time, and can be used to focus your analysis on specific parts of the cluster.

 The **Service Map** provides the following information in a visual graph:
 - Label identity for internal workloads and DNS identity for external workloads